Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-There are a few things that you can do to bring multiple worksheets together.
 In this lesson we're going to look at consolidation, and particularly we're going to look at the Consolidate dialog box that allows you to bring information from multiple pages together on a single page so that you can look at and compare and maybe even chart that data.
 Let's start by opening up the files that we want to consolidate.
 Click on the Open command and we'll browse to our Student Folders.
 We're in Chapter 13 Multiple Worksheets and as you can see we have several employees who have been tracking some expense data here.

 Let's select all of these and open them.
 So we've got DavidR., MarkA., RobertM., and TamaraB..
 Open that up and one after another they pop open.
 Now this is a miniaturized version of an expense sheet, and I've kept it small in order to simplify the process of consolidation.
 Any of these methods for working with multiple sheets is a time savings in the long run but initially it can take quite a while to set up.
 To start with, let's go to a blank page, just click New, and there we go, we have a new workbook and we'll go up to Data.
 You may need to expand this menu to see Consolidate.
 Let's click Consolidate.
 Now typically when you're consolidating information you're summing it or adding it together.
 There are a number of other functions that you can take advantage of here.
 Today we're going to use some.
 How you reference other folders all depends on whether the workbooks are open or closed.
 We just opened up the workbooks for all of our employees which we might assume exists on a server resource.
 They can access them to input their expense data, and I can access them to consolidate that data.
 Because they're open in memory on my machine right now, I'm going to use the selection method of applying these references.